jfpoilpret/fast-arduino-lib/README.md

 Making FastArduino buildable on Arduino IDE is not on my roadmap currently (and probably won't until long, as I'm more than happy with my current setup until now).

-My special setup (I work on Windows but compile everything on an Ubuntu virtual machine) is described in ArduinoDevSetup.docx.
+My special setup (I work on Windows but compile everything on an Ubuntu virtual machine) is described in [ArduinoDevSetup.docx](ArduinoDevSetup.docx).
 This document also describes how I setup netbeans for my projects.

 Status
 ------

-The project has started about 6 months ago only, hence it does not cover everything yet.
+The project has started less than one year ago only, hence it does not cover everything yet.

 What the project already has:

-- Utilities (queue, list, timing)
+- General utilities (queue, list, timing)
 - Fast IO support: template-based, optimized for speed and size.
 - General Events handling
 - Watchdog timer